EU seeks multi-trillion euro fund to recover from coronavirus

-BRUSSELS (Reuters) - Divided European Union leaders began their search on Thursday for a joint financial fund of up to 2 trillion euros to help recover from the coronavirus pandemic and avoid economic collapse in the bloc’s poorer south.
+BRUSSELS (Reuters) - European Union leaders began their search on Thursday for a joint financial fund of up to 2 trillion euros to help recover from the coronavirus pandemic and avoid economic collapse in the bloc’s poorer south.

 With the EU’s summit building under lockdown - along with most of Europe - the 27 leaders met via video conference to consider proposals including a bigger common budget, giving grants to stricken economies, or selling bonds together to raise funds.

-Europe is facing a severe economic shock from the spread of COVID-19, the respiratory disease caused by the novel coronavirus, which has also led to border closures across the bloc and left member states fighting over medical supplies.
+Europe is facing a severe economic shock from the spread of COVID-19, the respiratory disease caused by the novel coronavirus, which has also led to border closures across the bloc.

-European Central Bank Governor Christine Lagarde told the leaders the pandemic could cut between 5% and up to 15% of their economic output, a diplomatic source said.

-A Reuters poll this week showed that the euro zone’s economic growth for 2020 was forecast to contract 5.4%, which would make it the worst year since the common currency was introduced in 1999.
-That is still better than the International Monetary Fund’s latest forecast for a decline of 7.5%.

 Mario Centeno, who will address EU leaders as head of the euro zone finance ministers, said huge regional divergences because of the crisis would be “poisonous for our democracies”.